randoneering/randoneering/README.md

 ![neofetch](assets/neofetch.svg)

 I run a fractional infrastructure engineering consultancy for startups and small businesses.
+- PostgreSQL is life
-PostgreSQL optimization, building infrastructure automation, random terminal tools, and occasionally staring at a terminal config for two hours to get the colors exactly right.
-Also open source, because someone has to.
+- Building infrastructure automation, random terminal tools, and occasionally staring at a terminal config for two hours to get the colors exactly right is my bread and butter
+- Also open source, because someone has to

 ---